 Competitiveness and perfectionism stare you in the face everywhere you turn, and you feel like you are just not good enough.
 You feel lost, like you have chosen the wrong major and its too late to change directions.

 College is also an opportunity to make new friends and expand your social skills.
 But many college students struggle with social anxiety and find fitting in is harder in college than it was in high school.
 Finding your circle of friends can be difficult and dating/romantic relationships even harder to navigate.

 Counseling can help you cope with depression and anxiety and find your inner strengths so that you can excel, both socially and academically.
-If you are finding yourself struggling with academics or social relationships, it could be that you are depressed or suffering with anxiety that feels paralyzing.
+If you are finding yourself struggling with academics or social relationships, it could be that you are depressed or suffering from paralyzing anxiety.

 Academically, if you are struggling with depression, you probably find you don’t want to attend lectures or are behind on your assignments.
 Procrastination is your go-to coping skill because after all, if you wait until the last minute, it only takes a minute.
 Depression will cloud your thinking and make graduation day feel like a mirage.

 The first step is to identify that something is not quite right and to seek help.
 And you have already done this since you are reading this site.
 Setting up an initial appointment is easy.
 During this session, we will focus on identifying your goals so we can get right to work developing a plan for you.
 We will work together to set realistic and attainable goals.
 You will gain tools to help you cope with upsetting emotions and help seeing situations from a different perspective.
 You will learn to feel more in control of your emotions, rather than feeling like your emotions are controlling you.

 Perfectionism is a common trait that causes distress.
 We will look at ways to work through your feelings of insecurity to help you gain more self-confidence.
 And we will identify models of self-care that embody self-compassion.
 Most importantly, you will find a safe and confidential space to speak your truth and be heard and validated.